Faculty Mentor: Eric S. Loker

 Home Institution: University of New Mexico

 Research Interests: Agricultural animal disease prevention via population-level intervention

-My Time on small farms as a teenager inspired a focus on improving animal argriculture.
+My time on small farms as a teenager inspired a focus on improving animal agriculture.
 I completed a GED and three years of coursework at CNM before transferring to UNM.
-I worked at the Museum of Southwestern Biology with Dr. Joseph Cook and Marielo Campbell (in the Mammal and Parasite divisions, respectively) for my last undergraduate year.
+I worked at the Museum of Southwestern Biology with Dr. Joseph Cook and Mariel Campbell (in the Mammal and Parasite divisions, respectively) for my last undergraduate year.

-In 2017, I recieved a B.S. in Biology with a minor in chemistry.
-In Dr. Eric S. Loker's lab, I will be helping to optimize methods for trematode detection and exploring tematode diversity, with implications for human and cattle health across Africa and South America.
-For the MSB Mammal divison, I will be continuing to assist with wildlife surveys around New Mexico.
+In 2017, I received a B.S. in Biology with a minor in chemistry.
+In Dr. Eric S. Loker's lab, I will be helping to optimize methods for trematode detection and exploring trematode diversity, with implications for human and cattle health across Africa and South America.
+For the MSB Mammal division, I will be continuing to assist with wildlife surveys around New Mexico.